nycmeshnet/nycmesh-support-bot/README.md

 - start Docker Desktop
 - clone the repo and open a shell in the root folder
 - ensure you have a .env file with all required credentials
+- if you are running on Windows change the bin/nn_stats.sh carriage return back to LF (cloning on Windows will set it to CRLF, but this will not work in the Linux container)
 - run the following commands:
 ```shell
 docker build . -t supportbot